tlinkin/Ortho4XP/README.md

 * Update and pin requirements to latest working versions.
 * Adds a bash script to automate the setup process for those that prefer not to use the packaged version.
 * Removed Maxar and Mapbox image providers which are no longer publically available.
+* Removed unavailable OSM FR and updated RU server with a working URL.
+* Include 7-zip executable for macOS.

 #### Bug Fixes
 * If one-click symlink feature is used, added removal of symlink when "Erase cached data" "Tile (whole)" option is used.